vipulnaik/working-drafts/lesswrong/financial-mechanics-my-practices.md

 (such as disputing an expense, or fixing some bug in your payment settings for a service).

-The periodic balane alerts are also helpful for gently flagging cases where your balance is too high, which can help you catch if you missed step 5, and allow you to do it even if a little later.
+The periodic balance alerts are also helpful for gently flagging cases where your balance is too high, which can help you catch if you missed step 5, and allow you to do it even if a little later.